Preschool Letter D Printable Activities using alphabet worksheets, sensory tracing, beginning sounds sorting, and fine motor practice

 Upper and Lower Case Letter Templates | Printable alphabet template for crafts and bulletin boards

-15 thoughts on “Preschool Letter D”
+15 thoughts on “Preschool Letter D Printable Activities & Crafts”

 1. You are a genius!
 I’m going to use that little a on top of little d idea!
 Quick question: When do you teach capital letters to Filip?
 My son’s preschool uses Zoo-Phonics and Jolly Phonics, and he is solely taught lowercase letters.
 I was told this is because most of the text in books are written in lowercase.